 But they assure you, they know exactly where your information is.
 This issue for those that work from home can be compounded into different terms.
 Because you are working out of your home, if your home is messy, then so is your office, and vice versa.
 Operating under these conditions, if you have laundry piling up, or if you have digital files out of place, it creates a level of internal stress that can detrimentally affect your work.

-Some practices that can help with increasing your levels of organization may be:
+Practices that help with increasing your levels of organization:

 By setting aside this allotted timeframe to complete these tasks you will keep them up to date.
 Therefore, you will be less likely to put work on pause for a bit at 11am to go do your dishes, or put in another load of laundry.